danja/dreamachine/devlog.md

 The code around the rotary encoders is pretty horrible, so (like the display) am putting it in a wrapper class.

-I've got that basically working.
+I've got that basically working, still need to add button handler, tidy up.

 It _is_ possible to use the change interrupt directly, but has to happen fast or it crashes -